 Washing a dog frequently runs the risk of dry skin and an itchy dog.
 If you’ve ever had an itchy dog, you know they’re more than capable of scratching themselves until they bleed and lose their fur.

 To avoid that, we use shampoo and conditioner only meant for dogs and their more alkaline bodies along with dog-safe pure oils, which naturally have no ph.
 Dry skin gets a jojoba rub while damp, and any rough paws, dried out noses, or hot spots get shea butter massaged into the skin.

-We also condition with Buddy Wash, which they seem to like the feel of.
+We also condition with Buddy Wash or Itchy & Olly’s bath oils*, which they seem to like the feel of.
 Conditioning them once in a while with human conditioner shouldn’t do much harm, but it also won’t do their skin any good, even if it can make their fur cloud soft.
 So don’t get mad at grandma when she uses her own products on the puppies to keep them sweet smelling and happy.
 She means well.
 Just keep using your products meant for dogs, and maybe give her a care package of dog spa goodies for canine visits next Christmas.

 6: The bath is over, but the fun never stops

 After the bath, it’s important to be mindful of your dog’s body temperature.
 This is less of an issue with larger mature dogs, but small dogs and puppies can struggle with regulating their body temperature.